Jacob Parrett, Ph.D., Licensed Psychologist

 Adult (ages 18+) includes the following:

-- clinical interview
+- Clinical interview

-- social, emotional, and behavioral measures
+- Social, emotional, and behavioral surveys

 - Copy of final report with all findings and recommendations